pranav-bhamidipati/lateral-signaling/README.md

 ### 3. Download supplementary data

-Using `wget` or another such tool, download the supplementary data for this project into the cloned repo.
+Download the [supplementary data](https://doi.org/10.22002/q8n10-tsk03) for this project and extract into a folder named `data`.

-    [download link to follow]

-[//]: # (Not available yet.
-Should upload to Zenodo or such, right?)

 ### 4. (Optional) Folders for results output